Beginner-Friendly Textured Tissue Paper Heart Craft For Kids

 Why You Will Love This Kid Craft Idea

 Do you have any memories of creating crafts in elementary school?
-Wrapping tissue paper around a pencil is great for children’s fine motor development.
-The tissue paper process we will show involves using small muscles to control where children place their colored paper.
+Wrapping tissue paper around a pencil is a great way to support children’s fine motor development.
+The easy project we will show involves using small muscles to control where children place their colored paper.

 We love using tissue paper with kids!
-You can paint with tissue paper, create mixed media collages or create fun textured landscape art projects.
+You can paint with tissue paper, create mixed-media collages, or create fun, textured landscapes.

 Supplies You’ll Need